yu-ming-chen/MiniMi/README.md

 It is aimed at encouraging users to look after themselves and engage their communities.

 Team Member:
-Chen Yu Ming
+1. Chen Yu Ming
-David Liew
+2. David Liew
-Ekam
+3. Ekam
-Josiah Khoo
+4. Josiah Khoo

+#### Pre-requisites
+1. Install Android Studio
+2. Install Figma for prototype